 Inspired by nature and the harvest of heirloom treasures from her Hudson Valley gardens, Amy Goldman created a stunning line of limited-edition bronze sculptures.
 Aptly named “Rare Forms,” these works of art mirror the singular and timeless beauty of old-fashioned gourds, squash, melons, peppers, and tomatoes.Visit Rare Forms

 Amy Goldman is a gardener, author, artist, philanthropist, and well-known advocate for seed saving, plant breeding, and heirloom fruits and vegetables.
 Her mission is to celebrate and catalogue the magnificent diversity of standard, open-pollinated varieties, and to promote their conservation.
-Gregory Long, President of the New York Botanical Garden, describes her as “perhaps the world’s premier vegetable gardener.”
+Gregory Long, President Emeritus, describes her as “perhaps the world’s premier vegetable gardener.”

 A Chapter in Heirloom Gardening

 The more heirlooms Amy Goldman grew, the more devoted she became to their conservation, eventually writing five books about heirloom vegetables that celebrate their beauty, flavor, history, and diversity.
-Amy’s first three books, illustrated by award-winning photographer Victor Schrager with gorgeous images of Amy’s homegrown produce, were each awarded an American Horticultural Society Book of the Year award.
+Amy’s first three books, and her current release, The Melon, illustrated by award-winning photographer Victor Schrager with gorgeous images of Amy’s homegrown produce, were each awarded an American Horticultural Society Book of the Year award.
 Her first book, Melons for the Passionate Grower, was also nominated for the Garden Writers Association of America 2003 Garden Globe Award of Achievement, a James Beard Foundation Award, various Bookbinders Guild of New York awards for design and production, and the International Association of Culinary Professionals award for Best Design.
 Her second book, The Compleat Squash: A Passionate Grower’s Guide to Pumpkins, Squashes, and Gourds, won a bronze award of achievement from the Garden Writers Association of America.